mas-bandwidth/gafferongames/content/post/why_cant_i_send_udp_packets_from_a_browser.md

 2. A public portion, which provides information the client needs to connect, like encryption keys for UDP packets and the list of server addresses to connect to, along with some other information corresponding to the 'associated data' portion of the AEAD.

 The client reads the connect token and has a list of n IP addresses to connect to in order.
-While n can be 1, it's best to give the client multiple servers in case the first server is filled by the time the client attempts to connect to it.
+While n can be 1, it's best to give the client multiple servers in case the first server is full by the time the client attempts to connect to it.

 When connecting to a dedicated server the client sends a _connection request packet_ repeatedly over UDP.
 This packet contains the private connect token data, plus some additional data for the AEAD such as the netcode.io version info, protocol id (a 64bit number unique to this particular game), expiry timestamp for the connnect token and the sequence number for the AEAD primitive.

-When the dedicated server receives a connection request over UDP it first checks that the contents of the packet are valid with the AEAD primitive.
+When the dedicated server receives a connection request over UDP it first checks that the contents of the packet are valid using the AEAD primitive.
 If any of the public data in the connection request packet is modified, the signature check will fail.
 This stops clients from modifying the expiry timestamp for a connect token, while also making rejection of expired tokens very fast.

 Provided the connect token is valid, it is decrypted.
 Internally it contains a list of dedicated server addresses that the connect token is valid for, stopping malicious clients going wide with one connect token and using it to connect to all available dedicated servers.

 Provided the connect token has not expired, it decrypts successfully, and the dedicated server's public IP is in the list of server addresses, the dedicated server sets up a mapping between the client IP address and the encryption keys contained in the private connect token data.

-All packets exchanged between the client and server from this point forward are encrypted with these keys.
+All packets exchanged between the client and server from this point are encrypted using these keys.
 This encryption mapping expires if no UDP packets are received from the address for a short amount of time like 5 seconds.

 Next, the server checks if there is room for the client on the server.
 Each server supports some maximum number of clients, for example a 64 player game has 64 slots for clients to connect to.
 If the server is full, it responds with a _connection request denied packet_.
 This lets clients quickly know to move on to the next server in the list when a server is full.